IngageStroliaC/automated-web-boilerplate/README.md

 # automated-web-boilerplate

+Note:This is still a work in progress.
+I expect it will still be a few weeks before it is near completion.
+(CS 10/6/2013)

 ## Simple automated web development boilerplate

 This is a basic website starting point which integrates support for technologies such as Angular, twitter bootstrap,